Mulaney

 Mulaney is an American sitcom that aired on Fox from October 5, 2014, to February 15, 2015.
 Stand-up comedian and former Saturday Night Live writer John Mulaney created the show and starred as a fictionalized version of himself.
-At the beginning of each episode, and sometimes throughout, Mulaney would perform stand-up comedy to the studio audience.
+At the beginning of each episode, and sometimes throughout, Mulaney performed stand-up comedy to the studio audience.
 The show suffered from low ratings and poor critical reviews, and was cancelled in February 2015.

 Premise

 John Mulaney is a comedian living in New York City with his roommates—Jane (Nasim Pedrad), a personal trainer with emotional issues, and Motif (Seaton Smith), a fellow stand-up comedian.
 John often receives advice from his elderly Jewish neighbor Oscar (Elliott Gould), and visits from his odd and annoying friend Andre (Zack Pearlman), a small-time drug dealer.
-John's life changes when he's hired as a writer for Lou Cannon (Martin Short), an eccentric, legendary comedian and game show host.
+John's life changes when he is hired as a writer for Lou Cannon (Martin Short), an eccentric, legendary comedian and game show host.